 Email marketing is possibly the best way of keeping users engaged even when they are outside of your product.
-So it is no wonder that MailChimp is also an important user/customer engagement tool.
+So it is no wonder that GetResponse is also an important user/customer engagement tool.

-Moreover, MailChimp is now rebranding itself as a full-on marketing solution, so you know it will be great for email campaigns AND other marketing campaigns.
-Among its most important capabilities are creative tools for email marketing and social media marketing, audience management, marketing automation, and analytics.
+Moreover, it is now rebranding itself as a full-on marketing solution, so you know it will be great for email campaigns AND other marketing campaigns.
+Among its most important capabilities are creative tools for email marketing, audience management, marketing automation, and analytics.

 Alternative: Zoho Campaigns

 There are many good alternatives for email marketing solutions, but if you’re on a budget, Zoho Campaigns easily has one of the most giving freemium plans.
 Ever.

 Among its main features are contact management, signup forms, automation, and campaign management.
 Plus, it has a large directory of integrations.

 Apart from the freemium with 6,000 emails a month to 2,000 contacts, there are two other plans:

 7- Zendesk – self-service, knowledge bases, service hub

 Good user engagement cannot exist without good customer service.
 Unless, of course, your product is so flawless that users never need customer service.

 And when customer service is so crucial, you go with a tool that takes it seriously.